hornos/gitlab/README.md

 ## Prerequisites

 1. Install [Virtual Box](https://www.virtualbox.org).
 Downloads can be found [here](https://www.virtualbox.org/wiki/Downloads)
-2. Install [Vagrant](http://vagrantup.com) by either running `gem install vagrant` or by [downloading](http://downloads.vagrantup.com/) and running the appropiate installer for your operating system
+2. Install [Vagrant](http://vagrantup.com) by either running `gem install vagrant` or by [downloading](http://downloads.vagrantup.com/) and running the appropriate installer for your operating system

 If you have problems installing or running vagrant you should consult the [official documentation](http://vagrantup.com/v1/docs/index.html).